chainstack/docs/docs/tutorials/quorum/loyalty-program-with-truffle.md

 * Joins each account that calls the contract.
 * Lets each account check their loyalty program balance.

-This tutorial uses Truffle as <a href="https://www.trufflesuite.com/docs/truffle/getting-started/working-with-quorum" rel="nofollow">Truffle officially supports Quorum</a>.
+This tutorial uses Truffle as [Truffle officially supports Quorum](https://www.trufflesuite.com/docs/truffle/getting-started/working-with-quorum).

-The contract and the Truffle configuration are in the <a href="https://github.com/chainstack/quorum-loyalty-program-tutorial" rel="nofollow">GitHub repository</a>.
+The contract and the Truffle configuration are in the [GitHub repository](https://github.com/chainstack/quorum-loyalty-program-tutorial).

 ## Prerequisites

-* [Chainstack account](https://console.chainstack.com/) to deploy a Quorum network.
+* <a href="https://console.chainstack.com/" target="_blank">Chainstack account</a> to deploy a Quorum network.
-* <a href="https://www.trufflesuite.com/" rel="nofollow">Truffle Suite</a> to create and deploy contracts.
+* [Truffle Suite](https://www.trufflesuite.com/) to create and deploy contracts.

 ## Overview